 The global automotive lighting market size was valued at USD 19.64 billion in 2014.
 Increasing production and sales of commercial vehicles across the globe are estimated to drive the demand over the forecast period.
 Technological advancements stimulating by rising concerns about vehicle safety and stringent government regulations are further expected to spur the demand.
-Additionally, growing population and increasing the purchasing power of consumers across the developing countries are projected to offer lucrative opportunities over the forecast period.
+Additionally, a growing population and increasing the purchasing power of consumers across the developing countries are projected to offer lucrative opportunities over the forecast period.

-The high cost of LEDs can act as a restraint; however, features such as the longer life of LEDs and low energy consumption are expected to supplement its demand across automobile sector.
+The high cost of LEDs can act as a restraint; however, features, such as the longer life of LEDs and low energy consumption are expected to supplement its demand across the automobile sector.
 Thus, the introduction of compact, energy-efficient, and low-cost LED lights would emerge as a lucrative strategy for the industry participants.

 Rising adoption of OLEDs, deployment of Advanced Forward Lighting System (AFS) technology in LEDs for bend headlamps, and resource scarcity are some of the technological advancements occurring across the industry.
-The current headlight designs are gradually shifting towards aesthetic designs, which include smaller size of the headlights.
+The current headlight designs are gradually shifting towards aesthetic designs, which include the smaller size of the headlights.

-The automotive aftermarket consists of replacement of halogen lights with LEDs in newly purchased vehicles and lights that are damaged.
+The automotive aftermarket consists of the replacement of halogen lights with LEDs in newly purchased vehicles and lights that are damaged.
 The demand for replacement of halogen lights mainly exists in developed countries.
 This would share a small portion of the total aftermarket.

 On the basis of technology, the automotive lighting market is segregated into halogen, xenon, and LED.
 Halogen dominated the industry in 2014 and is expected to grow at a CAGR of over 5% from 2015 to 2022.
 Low purchasing & replacement cost and easy availability are few factors for the adoption of halogen technology.
 They are available in different dimensions and are cost-effective and easy to replace.
 However, excessive heat loss while light radiation has increased awareness for energy efficiency leading to the reduced usage of halogen.